SeismicSystems/pilot-tomo-api/page.md

 ## Interfacing with Seismic

-### Nonce for authenticating with an ETH wallet
+### Retrieving the nonce for authenticating with an ETH wallet
-- authenticating with seismic the same as with ethereum network
-- sign the keccak hash of your request + a nonce using your ETH privkey, with an incrementing nonce to prevent replay attacks using ECDSA signatures
+#### Description
+Tomo's client interact with Seismic's sequencer in the same way as they do with the Ethereum network.
+They sign the `keccak` hash of the request, nonce, and domain separator with their ETH private key.

+The signature is of the following type:
 ```
 type Signature = {
     r: string,